Combinatorial metaplexes and centrality indices for identifying higher-order interactions: The combinatorial metaplex and the weight map

 defined by

 \end{definition}

 In the CM framework, vertices are endowed with a combinatorial structure that encodes their intrinsic discrete properties.
-This internal structure is represented by strictly positive rational values.
-By assigning positive weights, we ensure that the contribution of each vertex is strictly positive and is inherited by higher-dimensional simplices in the hierarchical extension.
+The concentration map assigns to each vertex the discrete measure of its internal structure, that is, the total weight of the elements in the associated set.
+Consequently, each vertex is assigned a strictly positive concentration and thus contributes non-trivially.

-Henceforth, the term `weight' will also be used to denote concentration.
+Henceforth, the term `weight' will be used interchangeably with concentration.
 In the subsequent sections, we develop a method to extend the weight map from the vertex set to the simplicial complex.